Disability services for children and teenagers: what the terms mean

 Developmental

-These providers tailor their teaching to your child’s developmental stage.
-They can help your child learn to form positive, meaningful relationships with other people, focusing on teaching social and communication skills.
+These services tailor their teaching to your child’s developmental stage.
+They can help your child learn things like cognitive and daily living skills.
+They can also help your child learn to form positive, meaningful relationships with other people, focusing on teaching social and communication skills.
 Psychologists and developmental educators are examples of this group.

 Educational

-These providers focus on skills development and learning in a playroom, classroom or similar learning environment.
+These services focus on skills development and learning in a playroom, classroom or similar learning environment.
 Examples are early childhood educators, special education teachers, education support staff and educational psychologists.

 Family-centred